thzero/societySidekick-server/README.md

 ## Project setup

-The server application is a KoaJS server application.
+The server application is a Fastify server application.
 The server application provides the API for use by the companion client application (https://github.com/thzero/societySidekick-client).

 ### Requirements